2/14/2014 6:30 PM ET

-An investor who began in 2001 by investing in each of the benchmark portfolio's top 10 stocks at the start of the month, selling them at the end of the month and then starting fresh with a new group of 10 stocks, would have generated returns, before trading costs and taxes, of 976% through April 30, 2013.
+An investor who began in 2001 by investing in each of the benchmark portfolio's top 10 stocks at the start of the month, selling them at the end of the month and then starting fresh with a new group of 10 stocks, would have generated returns, before trading costs and taxes, of 1,039 percent through Dec.
+31, 2013.

 Full 50 position portfolio

 Top 10 portfolio

 VIDEO ON MSN MONEY